romkatv/powerlevel10k/README.md

   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/other-theme-emulation.gif)

 [Pure](#pure-compatibility) and [Powerlevel9k](#powerlevel9k-compatibility) emulations are built-in.
-To emulate the appearence of other themes, you'll need to write a suitable configuration file.
+To emulate the appearance of other themes, you'll need to write a suitable configuration file.
 The best way to go about it is to run `p10k configure`, select the style that is the closest to your goal and then edit `~/.p10k.zsh`.